 Well, kit, I don’t know if you’re still around but (with all my respects again) I must say that it is precisely the depressing tone of Lennon part, the orchestral noises and the ability of reproducing the “sounds as if someone is on drugs” that makes the song so great.
 Or at least to my eyes (and ears).

 In fact if your arguments had been “the song is bland” or “too simple” or something like that I probably would have said nothing.
-But the fact that a youngster like you (well, I’m supposing that you are young, aren’t you?) could find the song bizarre, strange or depressing stimulates me a lot, to me it explains why the Beatles legacy is still relevant and consistent.
+But the fact that a youngster like you (well, I’m supposing that you are young, are you?) could find the song bizarre, strange or depressing stimulates me a lot, to me it explains why the Beatles legacy is still relevant and consistent.
 If passion for music for you lasts on you (and not fades away with age like many of my friends) I’m sure you will connect with a much wider variety of sounds, even the weirdest ones.
 There’s much more to music than pushing the overdrive pedal.

 With love and affection